Stamp Duty Calculator

 Retrospective Claims

 You can claim MDR retrospectively for purchases completed before abolition where the relief was not initially claimed.
 Claims must be made within 12 months of completion.
+See our MDR guide for eligibility criteria.

 Alternative: 6+ Dwellings Non-Residential Rates